 4. Remove and discard the bay leaf.

-Stir pepper and parsley into soup and bring back to a simmer.
+Stir pepper and parsley into your bean soup and bring back to a simmer.

-Season to taste with additional sea salt and ground pepper.
+Season to taste with added sea salt and ground pepper.

 Sprinkle with parsley, if desired.